*Please Note: The season has now ended but make sure you keep an eye on your inbox for our season opening next year!*

-As a protected species, Great Crested Newts are safeguarded in this country so newts and their habitats cannot be disturbed.
-Survey reports and mitigation plans are required for development projects that could affect protected species, so it’s often necessary to test for the presence of great crested newts in any potential breeding ponds on a development site.
+As a protected species, the great crested newt is safeguarded in the UK.
+By law, newts and their habitats cannot be disturbed, obstructed or destroyed, and therefore survey reports and mitigation plans are required for development projects that could affect the protected species.
+It is necessary to test for the presence of newts in any potential breeding ponds on a development site.

 Would you like more information?